Sarcoma Signs & Symptoms

 Sarcoma is a type of cancer that forms in the connective tissues of the body, which include the bones, muscles, cartilage, tendons and blood vessels.
 There are two main types of sarcoma—soft tissue sarcoma and osteosarcoma—and more than 70 unique subtypes within these two categories.

 One of the inherent difficulties to diagnosing sarcoma is that there is no proven screening process for the dozens of different types of this cancer.
 Sarcoma, in general, doesn’t often cause any outward symptoms, and if it does, the pain-related symptoms that develop can often be explained by more common medical issues.
 Bone pain, for instance, might be discounted as growing pains.
 This further complicates the diagnostic process, requiring a specialist to determine the exact type of sarcoma in the body and the extent of the tumor formation.

-- Localized pain in the affected bone
+- Blood in the stool

 - Pain that radiates to the area surrounding the affected bone

 - Limping or a change in gait if the sarcoma is in the leg

 - A bump that can be felt through the skin

 - Redness or warmth at the site of the tumor

 With both types of sarcoma, the tumors usually originate in the soft tissues or bones in the arms or legs.
 Since osteosarcoma primarily affects teenagers, the tumors often develop in areas where the bones are growing.
 Therefore, they are most common in the distal femur (lower thigh bone), proximal tibia (upper shinbone) and proximal humerus (upper arm bone).
 Soft tissue sarcoma can be found in the muscles, nerves, tissues, blood vessels and fat of the arms or legs.